fnalways/terminus-docs/docs/manual/platform-architecture.md

 Olares integrates [Prometheus](https://prometheus.io/) for system monitoring and resource usage tracking.
 Prometheus collects resource metrics for applications like Dashboard and Market.

-Additionally, [OpenTelemetry](https://opentelemetry.io/) with eBPF-based monitoring traces request workflows within the system.
+Additionally, [OpenTelemetry](https://opentelemetry.io/) with eBPF-based monitoring is being developed to trace request workflows within the system.

 ### Other middlewares